23 Easy Ways to Give Your Dorm Room an Instant Glow-Up (They’re Student-Approved!)

 Moving into college means starting over with new classes, new friends, and, of course, a new room.

-Decorating a totally empty dorm room can be so exciting — and also a bit overwhelming, tbh.
-If you’re looking for dorm room ideas to help make your space more aesthetic, more like your personality, and more like home, keep reading.
-Here are tons of decor tips, hacks, and secrets, inspired by the real rooms of Dorm Therapy contributors and other college students.
-(Obviously make sure to follow your dorm’s specific rules for what you can and can’t bring and hang.)
+Decorating a totally empty dorm room can be so exciting, and also a bit overwhelming.
+If you’re looking for dorm room ideas to help make your space more aesthetically pleasing, more like your personality, and more like home, keep reading.
+Here are tons of decor tips, hacks, and secrets, inspired by the real rooms of college students, pulled straight from Dorm Therapy’s own archive of Dorm Tours.
+(Obviously, make sure to follow your dorm’s specific rules for what you can and can’t bring and hang.)

 Credit: Haley Karinja